mlabs-haskell/hydra-auction-offchain/docs/future_improvements.md

 In private auctions we can easily bypass this problem by offloading the responsibility to the seller, who is both incentivized to ensure the deposit is sufficient, and a trusted party in regards to the auction.

 Public auctions must solve this same problem without the involvement of the seller after the initial announcing of the auction.
-In order to do this, we will rely on the other class of trusted parties in the auction protocol - the hydra delegates.
+In order to do this, we will rely on the other class of trusted parties in the auction protocol - the Hydra delegates.

+This means no more reliance on seller signatures, and no need of a method for sending those signatures to prospective bidders (such as the Seller Oracle we use in private auctions).

 ## Solution